umadesai/SoftSysZumaText/reports/report.md

 ## Reflection

-We arrived at our original goal of implementing all of the basic features of a minimal editor.
-We also learnt to do simple customization for our preferred features.
+We were able to meet our stretch goal of implementing all the basic features of a minimal text editor, as well as a few custom, more advanced features!
 During this process, we were not only able to develop a fully functioning text editor, but also learn many new C tools by using UNIX libraries like termios, fcntl, errno, and ioctl.
 We were also able to practice implementing concepts we’ve been learning in class, such as using Makefiles, structs, enums, pointers, and dynamic memory allocation.

 ## Audience

-The implemetation of text editor consists of a large number of low-level functions.
-They are UNIX like, making Windows users hard to comply with the instructions.
-Also, the document of kilo is professionally written, which makes the editor easy to fork.
-Other readers of kilo editor may seek for other extentions like copy and paste.
+The implemetation of our text editor consists of a large number of low-level functions.
+They are focused on an audience of UNIX users.
+What's great is that the readers of this project or the Kilo tutorial should be able to easily fork the repo and add some of their own extensions, like custom shortcuts, colors, or line numbers.